dotnet/runtime/src/coreclr/nativeaot/docs/reflection-free-mode.md

 # Reflection-free mode

-Reflection-free mode is a mode of the CoreRT compiler and runtime that greatly reduces the functionality of the reflection APIs and brings a couple interesting benefits as a result.
+Reflection-free mode is a mode of the NativeAOT compiler and runtime that greatly reduces the functionality of the reflection APIs and brings a couple interesting benefits as a result.
 The benefits of this mode are:

 * Greatly reduced size of self contained deployments - a fully self-contained "Hello world" style app compiles to a 1 MB file (on x64) with _no dependencies_.
 * Reduced working set and better code locality - parts of the program are more tightly packed together.